kamni/nodonuts/README.md

 * DISPLAY_DOC_LINKS: Whether to show the documentation that is included with this project to other users.
 Please see the section on 'Documentation' for more information.
+* DISPLAY_TERMS_AND_CONDITIONS: Set to False if you don't want the a terms page
+* DISPLAY_PRIVACY_POLICY: Set to False if you don't want a privacy policy page

 Depending on your server, you may need to restart it in order for the new settings to take effect.